oakes/clojure-assignments/2.1-clojure-review/README.md

   * `three-of-a-kind?` returns true if only 3 of the given cards have the same rank
   * `two-pair?` returns true if 2 of the given cards have the same rank, and the other 2 have the same rank
 * Write a test for each function to prove that they work as expected
-* Try to write these functions in the Java `Cards` project
+* Write these functions in the Java `Cards` project